kyma-incubator/compass/docs/compass/03-tenant-loading.md

 ## Overview
 This document describes how Compass handles tenant loading.

-## Loading default tenants
+## Load default tenants

-In Compass, there is a `compass-director-tenant-loader-default` job that allows user to load default tenants specified in `global.tenants` value, which can be found [here](../../chart/compass/values.yaml).
+In Compass, there is a `compass-director-tenant-loader-default` job that allows you to load default tenants specified in the [**global.tenants** parameter](../../chart/compass/values.yaml).

-This job is executed once, after the installation of compass chart.
+This job is executed once, after the installation of the Compass chart.

-It is enabled by default.
-To disable it, user has to set `global.tenantConfig.useDefaultTenants` value to `false`, [here](../../chart/compass/values.yaml).
+The job is enabled by default.
+To disable it, set **global.tenantConfig.useDefaultTenants** to `false`.

-Example `global.tenants` value:
+See the example of the specified **global.tenants** parameter:
 ```yaml
 global:
   tenants: